the-teachingRSE-project/competencies/competencies.md

 is that RSEs that choose explicitly a science-supporting role outside of research will not be eligible for funding under the statutes of many funding organisations that require a PhD at minimum.
-To alleviate that and give RSEs in leadership positions a means to become eligible for funding themselves, we propose the introduction of certificates that can be handed out by selected institutions.
+To alleviate that and give RSEs in leadership positions a means to become eligible for funding themselves, since completion of scientific training is often a requirement [@DFG_50_01], we propose the introduction of certificates that can be handed out by selected institutions.
 Examplers of this could be doctorates handed out on an honorary basis, or new certificates like the certificate in @subsec:examplecareer that should become general accepted.
 Beyond having that discussion, a diverse set of publications is already in the making.